blawton/ornstein_uhlenbeck/README.md

 ![eq10](https://latex.codecogs.com/svg.image?\frac{Cov(X_s,X_r)Cov(X_r,X_t)}{Cov(X_r,X_r)})

 A neccesary and sufficient condition for a Gaussian Process to be Markovian [2].

+## 3. Stationarity- constant distribution over time

-Seeing as the O-U process, at least with these parameters, is Markovian, the fact that it is stationary corresponds with the case when X_0 is set to the stationary distribution above: N(0, σ^2/(2γ))
+Seeing as the O-U process, at least with the parameters above, is Markovian, the fact that it is stationary corresponds with the case when X_0 is set to the stationary distribution above: N(0, σ^2/(2γ))

 On the computational side of things, we can see that the Euler Maruyama scheme provides sample results that converge to samples of the hypothetical O-U continuous process, which can be seen by increaing the value of the N parameter in the beginning of process.py, which controls samples/interval.